-1. Reservations: Sponsors of projects that are selected for further underwriting will receive letters stating their selection.
+1. Selection for Further Underwriting: Sponsors of projects that are selected for further underwriting will receive letters notifying of their selection.
 These letters will specify requirements that must be met in order for the projects to be approved for commitment including processing documentation and time frames.
-The selection for further underwriting is not a commitment to fund the project and the Department is not obligated to fund the project unless it issues a commitment letter.
+The selection for further underwriting is not a commitment to fund the project and the Department is not obligated to fund the project until it issues a commitment letter.
 An application will be withdrawn from processing if any of the following occur:

-- The loan processing and submission requirements as described in this section are not met.
-This includes a failure to meet the time frames established. - The project changed substantially from the initial submission.
-A substantial change includes: - a reduction in the original score of more than 5% of the scoring criteria; - a significant change in the project's design, financing or amenities;

-- a material reduction in the project's income targeting; - a change of the project's sponsor or developer entities; or - a change of the project's site. - The project is changed so that it no longer meets all eligibility requirements. - The project's developer, sponsor or owner, or their general partners, files for bankruptcy or is the subject of an involuntary bankruptcy. - The project is for any reason no longer feasible. - The project's developer, sponsor or owner submits false, misleading or incomplete information to the Department. - 2.
-Kick-off Meeting: Following the issuance of the aforementioned letter, the Department will schedule a "kick-off" meeting with the sponsor.
+- The loan processing and submission requirements described in this section are not met.
+This includes a failure to meet the time frames established. - The project changes substantially from the initial submission.
+A substantial change includes: - a reduction in the original score of more than 5% of the scoring criteria; - a significant change in the project's design, financing or amenities; - a material reduction in the project's income targeting, - a change of the project's sponsor or developer entities; or - a change of the project's site. - The project is changed so that it no longer meets all eligibility requirements. - The project's developer, sponsor or owner, or their general partners, files for bankruptcy or is the subject of an involuntary bankruptcy. - The project is for any reason no longer feasible. - The project's developer, sponsor or owner submits false, misleading or incomplete information to the Department. - 2.
+Kick-off Meeting: Following the issuance of the selection letter, the Department will schedule a "kick-off" meeting with the project sponsor.
 The DFD financing team assigned to the project, including underwriting, construction, and monitoring staff will be present at the meeting, as appropriate.
-The sponsor should require representatives of the contractor and architect to attend.
+The sponsor should request that representatives of the contractor and architect attend.

-If the project has support from District of Columbia Housing Finance Agency (DCHFA) or District of Columbia Housing Authority (DCHA), or other District or Federal agencies, a representative of those agencies should also attend the meeting.
-Additional Departmental staff that may need to attend the kick-off meeting include the Development Finance Manager, representatives from the Portfolio Management Division (PMD), Residential and Community Services Division (RCS), Property Acquisition and Disposition Division (PADD), the Office of Program Monitoring (OPM), and the Office of the Attorney General (OAG).
+If the project has support from District of Columbia Housing Finance Agency (DCHFA) District of Columbia Housing Authority (DCHA), or other District or Federal agencies, a representative of those agencies should also attend the meeting.
+Additional Departmental staff that may attend the kick-off meeting include the Development Finance Manager, representatives from the Portfolio Management Division (PMD), Residential and Community Services Division (RCS), Property Acquisition and Disposition Division (PADD), the Office of Program Monitoring (OPM), and the Office of the Attorney General (OAG).

-The purpose of this meeting is to gain a common understanding of its requirements, terms and provisions to process the application.
-At the kick-off meeting, the Development Finance Manager or the Project Manager will review the requirements, time frame of the loan processing schedule and the submission kit processing in detail.
-The assigned team will also schedule a subsequent meeting with the sponsor to conduct a detailed site visit.
+The purpose of the kick-off meeting is to provide an understanding of DHCD's funding process.
+At the kick-off meeting, the Development Finance Manager or the Project Manager will review the requirements, time frame of the loan processing schedule and the submission kit processing.
+The assigned team will also schedule a subsequent meeting with the sponsor to conduct a project site visit.

-- 3. Underwriting and Construction Review: After the selection for further underwriting has been made, the loan application will be underwritten, and detailed construction plans and documents will be reviewed before any issuance of a commitment letter. - A. Preliminary Review: A preliminary review may be added before a viability review at the Department's discretion for complicated projects, or waived for straightforward projects. - B. Viability Review: During this phase of the review process, sponsors will submit updated information along with detailed construction and underwriting documentation.
-DFD staff will review the material and provide verbal feedback through ongoing discussions and written feedback regarding a viability report, which will include the Department's updated underwriting pro forma and term sheet showing any changes in the anticipated loan amount and conditions based on findings during the preliminary review.
+3. Underwriting and Construction Review: After the selection for further underwriting has been made, the loan application will be underwritten, and detailed construction plans and documents will be reviewed before issuance of a commitment letter.

+- A. Preliminary Review: A preliminary review may be added before a viability review at the Department's discretion for complicated projects, or waived for straightforward projects. - B. Viability Review: During this phase of the review process, sponsors will submit updated information along with detailed construction and underwriting documentation.
+DFD staff will review the material and provide feedback through ongoing discussions and written feedback regarding a viability report, which will include the Department's updated underwriting pro forma and term sheet showing any changes in the anticipated loan amount and conditions based on findings during the preliminary review.
 DFD staff will then prepare the loan package for submission to the Loan Review Committee (LRC).